 What if God's plan of salvation had been interrupted and ended by the knife of an assassin?
 What if an evil king had murdered the baby born of Mary?
 Then we would have no hope of anything better than this world of sin, wickedness and corruption.
 Then we would have nothing better than what we can see and get in this world.
-But we know that God is all powerful and what he plans he can accomplish.
-God followed through on his plans of saving all mankind, despite the most wicked plans of humans.
+But God followed through on his plan, despite the most wicked plans of humans.
 Let's talk today about